Turnage-Digital/Holmes/docs/ARCHITECTURE.md

 (folder layout, project references, DI wiring, and unit-of-work expectations).
 New feature slices **must** follow that guide so they plug into `HostingExtensions.AddInfrastructure` without ad-hoc code.

+> **Repository access rule:** repository interfaces are intentionally not registered in DI.
+Application services must
+> request their module's unit of work (e.g., `IUsersUnitOfWork`) and reach repositories or directories through the
+> exposed properties (`unitOfWork.Users`).
+This keeps every mutation inside the transaction boundary enforced by the
+> unit of work and prevents stray repository usage.

 ### Unit of Work & Domain Events

-Aggregates that emit MediatR notifications implement `IHasDomainEvents`, exposing a read-only list of pending events plus `ClearDomainEvents()`.
-Repository methods must call their module-specific unit of work (e.g. `UsersUnitOfWork`) to register each aggregate before returning so the shared `UnitOfWork<TContext>` can collect the notifications.

-`UnitOfWork<TContext>` stores those events, executes `SaveChangesAsync`, and only when the transaction succeeds does it publish the captured notifications.
-This keeps domain events tightly coupled to the database transaction—if the commit fails, nothing is published.
+Aggregates inherit from `AggregateRoot`, which implements `IHasDomainEvents` and automatically registers itself with an ambient tracker whenever `AddDomainEvent` is invoked.
+The base `UnitOfWork<TContext>` drains that tracker immediately after a successful `SaveChangesAsync()` call, publishes each notification via MediatR, and only then clears the aggregate’s pending events.
+If the transaction fails, nothing is dispatched and the tracker retains the aggregate so a re-run will replay the events.

 **Usage pattern**

-1. Aggregate mutates state and records events internally.
+1. Aggregate mutates state and calls `AddDomainEvent(..)` (usually via a local `Emit` helper).
-2. Repository persists the aggregate and calls `_unitOfWork.RegisterDomainEvents(aggregate)`.
+2. Repository persists the aggregate as usual—no explicit registration step required.
-3. Command handler invokes `*UnitOfWork.SaveChangesAsync()` which commits and then dispatches the buffered events via MediatR.
+3. Command handler invokes `*UnitOfWork.SaveChangesAsync()`; when the commit succeeds the unit of work publishes the captured events.
-4. `ClearDomainEvents()` runs automatically, so aggregates are ready for subsequent mutations.
+4. `ClearDomainEvents()` runs automatically, resetting aggregates for subsequent mutations.

-When a command touches multiple aggregates, register each one before exiting the repository so every notification participates in the same transaction boundary.
-No separate `DomainEventQueue` is required; the unit of work guarantees exactly-once publication per successful commit.
+Because registration happens inside the aggregate base class, repositories cannot forget to participate in the event pipeline and no additional queueing infrastructure is necessary.

 > See `Holmes.Core.Tests/UnitOfWorkDomainEventsTests` for integration coverage of
 > multi-aggregate commits and failure paths.
 Future modules should add similar